 Participants should expect to participate in regular (up to weekly frequency) meetings as well as email and other electronic communication and collaboration means.
 Several hours per week of time commitment is expected to be a minimum for effective participation.

-The Publishing BG will operate via the public mailing list email@example.com [archive], @@github, etc.@@
+The Publishing BG will operate via the public mailing list email@example.com [archive], and on github.

 This charter may be amended at any time by consensus, or lacking consensus a simple majority vote, of EPUB 3 CG participants subject to the approval of the W3C Publishing BG.